tassa-yoniso-manasi-karoto/langkit/README.md

 ### Default encoding to OPUS / AVIF
 Use modern codecs to save storage.
 The image/audio codecs which langkit uses are state-of-the-art and are currently in active development.

-The static FFmpeg builds guarantee that you have up-to-date codecs. **If you don't use a well-maintained bleeding edge distro or brew, use the dev builds.**
+The static FFmpeg builds guarantee that you have up-to-date codecs. **If you don't use a well-maintained bleeding edge distro or brew, use the dev builds.** You can check your distro [here](https://repology.org/project/ffmpeg/versions).

 ### Automatic Speech Recognition / Speech-to-Text support
 [Translations of recorded dubbings and of subtitles differ](https://www.quora.com/Why-do-subtitles-on-a-lot-of-dubbed-shows-not-match-up-with-the-dub-itself).
 Therefore dubs can't be used with the original subs2srs.<br>